-- According to the AAA Foundation for Traffic Safety, equipping all cars, pickup trucks, vans, minivans and SUVs with forward collision warning (FCW)/automatic emergency braking (AEB) which respond to pedestrians/bicyclists as well as vehicles could prevent 1.9 million crashes, nearly 900,000 injuries, and more than 4,700 deaths annually.31 - The IIJA directs the U.S. DOT to issue Final Rules on minimum performance standards and requirements for ADAS technologies including AEB, FCW, lane departure warning (LDW) and lane keeping assist (LKA).32 - The U.S. DOT issued a Notice of Proposed Rulemaking (NPRM) to require passenger vehicles be equipped with AEB that detect pedestrians in May 2023.33 In July 2023, DOT issued a NPRM to require heavy vehicles weighing over 10,000 pounds to be equipped with AEB.34
+• According to the AAA Foundation for Traffic Safety, equipping all cars, pickup trucks, vans, minivans and SUVs with forward collision warning (FCW)/automatic emergency braking (AEB) which respond to pedestrians/bicyclists as well as vehicles could prevent 1.9 million crashes, nearly 900,000 injuries, and more than 4,700 deaths annually.

+- IIHS has found that if all vehicles in crashes with teen drivers were equipped with front crash prevention (FCW and/or AEB), LDW / LKA, and blind spot monitoring, 32% of crashes involving a teen driver, 27% of injured teen drivers, and 36% of teen driver deaths could be prevented. - The IIJA directs the U.S. DOT to issue Final Rules on minimum performance standards and requirements for ADAS technologies including AEB, FCW, lane departure warning (LDW) and lane keeping assist (LKA). - In May 2024, U.S. DOT issued a Final Rule to require passenger vehicles be equipped with AEB that detect pedestrians.
+NHTSA estimates that this action will save 362 lives and mitigate over 24,000 injuries annually.
+It is estimated to result in yearly cost benefit of between \$5.8-\$7.2 billion.
+In July 2023, DOT issued a NPRM to require heavy vehicles weighing over 10,000 pounds to be equipped with AEB.

-Road Safety Infrastructure Improvements and the Safe System Approach35
+Road Safety Infrastructure Improvements and the Safe System Approach